jeroennoten/Laravel-AdminLTE/README.md

 #### The __`route`__ Attribute:

-You can use this attribute to assign a Laravel route name to a link item, for example:
+You can use this attribute to assign a Laravel route name to a link item, if you choose to use this attribute, then don't combine it with the `url` attribute, for example:

 ```php
 [